 I obviously preferred these naked (I am a frosting hater), but Mr. BB loved the dark chocolate frosting.
 Either way, these bad boys are making me become a little less grumpy about cupcakes.
 And they did turn out pretty cute.
 As much as it hurts me to say that.

-Tender and intenstly dark chocolate cupcakes with peanut butter cups stuffed inside.
+Tender and intensely dark chocolate cupcakes with peanut butter cups stuffed inside.
 The batter comes together quickly and can be made as plain chocolate cupcakes if desired.
-Perfect for a fall party or to use up some of that Halloween candy!

 - Preheat the oven to 350F degrees.
 Line cupcake tins with paper liners.
 This will make about 16 cupcakes.
 Set aside.

 - In a large bowl, whisk the cocoa powder, flour, baking soda, baking powder, and salt together until combined.